Aunt Agatha Takes the Count: Publication history

 In the original version of the story, Bertie goes to the hotel in France in an unsuccessful attempt to avoid his Aunt Agatha.
-At the hotel, he falls in love with Aline Hemingway on his own accord, only to be disillusioned later by her thievery.
+At the hotel, he falls in love with Aline Hemmingway on his own accord, only to be disillusioned later by her thievery.
 This was later altered when included in The Inimitable Jeeves.

 A. Wallis Mills provided illustrations for the story in the Strand.
 T. D. Skidmore illustrated the story for Cosmopolitan, in which the story was titled "Aunt Agatha Makes a Bloomer".
 The story was included in the 1981 collection Wodehouse on Crime, which featured crime-related stories by Wodehouse and was published by Ticknor & Fields.
 A collection containing clergy-related Wodehouse stories, The World of Wodehouse Clergy, also included this story.
 This collection was published in 1984 by Hutchinson.

 "Aunt Agatha Speaks Her Mind" was included in the 1948 anthology The Bedside Book of Humor: Many of the World's Funniest Stories, Poems, Skits and Cartoons, published by Peoples Book Club, and in the 1955 anthology A Treasury of Humor and Toastmaster's Handbook, published by Grolier.